UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

 What do you think the user was doing?

-- _Downladding a Linux package
+- _Downloading a Linux package

 Was the file they downloaded malicious?
 If not, what is the file used for?

 - _I do not believe that it's malicious.
 The file maybe to install or update a file.

 Is there anything that seems suspicious about this activity?
 Is any of the traffic you inspected potentially outside of compliance guidlines?

 - _ What was suspicious was the referral link was from Facebook.
 - _ I believe that it might not be in compliance due to the fact that it came from Facebook.